ouillie/bazel-docker/README.md

 Basically, the script will:

-1. Find the path to the root of the current Git worktree (the command fails when run outside of a Git repository).
+1. Generate a unique name based on the path to the root of the current workspace.
-2. Generate a unique name based on the repository root path.
-3. Check to see if a container with that name is already running.
+2. Check to see if a container with that name is already running.
    - If not, start a new instance of the official Bazel container with that name.
-4. Execute the Bazel command in that container
+3. Execute the Bazel command in that container
    (with `docker exec` instead of `docker run`).

 After the initial startup, the container,